-State Symbols USA is a 501c3 nonprofit organization dedicated to promoting appreciation and conservation of our natural, historic, and cultural treasures through an interactive website providing information on state and national symbols & icons, cities, towns, parks, landmarks, historic markers, and historic and iconic figures.
+State Symbols USA is dedicated to promoting appreciation and conservation of our natural, historic, and cultural treasures through an interactive website providing information on state and national symbols & icons, cities, towns, parks, landmarks, historic markers, and historic and iconic figures.

 We promote further learning by offering teachers, home-schooling parents, students, and the general public a free, user-friendly, interactive, and shared educational resource.
 The organization will maintain a high-quality, classroom-appropriate website and conduct outreach to educators to expand classroom and community OPPORTUNITIES TO PARTICIPATE.

 “I absolutely love this site.
 My fourth grade students are using it for project Boards and research information.
 It is a wonderful find.” - Gail Kopp, Pathways Academy, Marietta, GA

 “HI, I loved your site ... your compilation is very useful in my classroom” - Sandra Garcia, Bilingual Kindergarten Teacher, Academy of the Americas, SW Detroit